 We thank our 2019 National Conference partners:

-The program includes a new 'Welcome Breakfast' introduced on the Wednesday morning.
-It is an excellent opportunity to network prior to the official conference opening.
-A guest speaker will provide an overview of Queensland agriculture and set the scene for the event.
+The program includes a new 'Welcome Breakfast' introduced on the Wednesday morning, which is an excellent opportunity to network prior to the official opening.
+A guest speaker will provide an overview of Queensland agriculture and set the scene.

 The conference will feature a strong program of speakers, providing the most current insights on agricultural commodities, practices, innovation and technology.
-It will also continue a session titled, ‘Where are they now?’, focusing on extraordinary members of the Alumni who share their projects and experiences since completing their scholarship.
-One Scholar who will present is:
+It will also continue a session titled, ‘Where are they now?’, focusing on extraordinary members of the Alumni who share their experiences since completing their scholarship, including:

-Jack was brought up on mixed farming property in Zimbabwe and went on to study a Bachelor of Applied Science at The University of Queensland.
-Jack has worked in a diverse range of farming, geotechnical, food and beverage industries.
-In 2009, Jack became the Managing Director of Hortus Technical Services, a leading independent certified laboratory and agronomic services company.
-In 2013, he became Founder of microbial biotechnology company - Biofilm Crop Protection Pty Ltd. and in 2014 founded the Bargara Brewing Company, producing craft beer and cider.
-For his scholarship in 2007, he studied "Globally competitive horticultural production processing and marketing using renewable energy".
+Jack was brought up on mixed farming property in Zimbabwe and studied at The University of Queensland.
+In 2009, Jack became the Managing Director of Hortus Technical Services.
+In 2013, he became Founder of Biofilm Crop Protection Pty Ltd, and in 2014 founded the Bargara Brewing Company.

 Other speakers include:

-John Woods was appointed Chairman of the Grains Research and Development Corporation in October 2016 and will be part of the program.
-He is a partner and manager of a broadacre agri-business based in Northern NSW and Southern Queensland.
-Mr Woods is also currently a Director and Chair of R and R Hire Services Qld, was Chairman of the National Agricultural Monitoring System (NAMS) Science Advisory Group between 2005 and 2009.
-He also spent six years to 2005 on the National Rural Advisory Council.
-Mr Woods was Chairman of Chemcert Training Queensland from 2002 to 2004 and has held positions with Cotton Australia and Farmsafe Queensland.
+John Woods was appointed Chairman of the GRDC in 2016.
+He is a partner and manager of a broadacre agri-business based in Northern NSW and Southern Qld.
+He has held positions with the National Agricultural Monitoring System Science Advisory Group, the National Rural Advisory Council, Cotton Australia and Farmsafe Queensland.

 Michiel van Lookeren Campagne joined CSIRO in June 2019 as Director, Agriculture and Food.
-Previously he was Head of Seeds Research at Syngenta, based in Research Triangle Park in North Carolina.
-Michiel received his MSc in Biology, followed by a PhD in Developmental Biology, from Leiden University in the Netherlands for studying the development of cellular slime molds.
-He spent five years in New York, starting as post-doc and ending as Assistant Professor at the College of Physicians and Surgeons of Columbia University working on signal transduction in cancer.
-He has been based at Plant Research International in Wageningen, joined Aventis CropScience (now Bayer CropScience) in 1999, and in 2009 he joined Syngenta.
+Previously he was Head of Seeds Research at Syngenta in North Carolina.
+He has been based at Plant Research International in Wageningen, and joined Aventis CropScience (now Bayer CropScience) in 1999.
+In 2009, he joined Syngenta.

 More than 25 Nuffield Scholars will present the findings of their scholarship from the 2018 year group.
 Among these are:

-Following the formal close of the conference on Thursday, 19 September, delegates can attend a social evening at River Bar.
-This function will provide an elegant and relaxed space for delegates, family and friends of Nuffield and a chance to unwind after conference week formalities.
+Following the formal close of the conference on Thursday 19 September, delegates can attend a social evening at River Bar.
+This function will provide an elegant and relaxed space and a chance to unwind after conference week formalities.

 The post-conference regional tour to the Darling Downs will stimulate agricultural enthusiasts keen to understand primary production in South-East Queensland.
-This large farming region on the western slopes of the Great Dividing Range is dominated by rolling hills covered by pastures, vegetables, legumes, cotton, wheat, barley and sorghum.
-Farms also include livestock including beef, dairy, pigs, sheep and lambs.
+This large farming region includes pastures, vegetables, legumes, cotton, wheat, barley and sorghum.
+Farms also include beef, dairy, pigs, sheep and lambs.
 This tour is a must-see and is being passionately organised by Nuffield Scholars farming in this area.

-The tour commences at 8am on Friday 20 September from Brisbane.
-It concludes with two drop off points on Sunday morning 22 September.
-The first stop is Toowoomba Airport at 9am.
-The second stop is Brisbane Airport at 11am.
+The tour commences at 7:30am on Friday 20 September from Brisbane.
+It concludes with two drop off points on Sunday morning - Toowoomba Airport at 9am and Brisbane Airport at 11am.
 Accommodation, transportation, breakfast, lunch and dinner are included in this two-day package.

 Over two days, the tour will travel west from Brisbane through Toowoomba to Dalby, an area known for its rich black soil allowing the production of wheat, cotton and sorghum.